 Dogs live an average of 12 years, with the smaller breeds usually having longevity.
 The MSPCA estimates that the lifetime cost of dog ownership can range anywhere from $5,000 to $20,000, a price that most of us vastly underestimate.

 If you choose to go through a breeder, the cost of the dog alone can reach as high as $5,000.
-If you decide to adopt, most shelters charge hefty fees that can be upwards of over $300 when all is said and done.
+If you decide to adopt, most shelters charge hefty fees that can be upwards of $300 when all is said and done.

 Some of your dog's most significant expenses will be in the first year of their life as they will visit the veterinarian often to ensure they are staying healthy.
 They will also need to be spayed or neutered if you aren't breeding them.
 Food, leashes, toys, and a doggie bed all cost money upfront.